digitalis-io/vault2cert/README.md

 # Vault2Cert

-It requests a SSL certificate from a HashiCorp vault server and stores it to either
+It requests a SSL certificate from a HashiCorp vault server and stores it to either PEM files or JKS keystore.

 ## Usage